ululazmi41/inlock-crud-api-supabase/README.md

 # Inlock - Simple CRUD API with Supabase

-This repository is created asa simple API endpoint that utilizes Supabase as its database to handle CRUD (Create, Read, Update, Delete) operations.
+This repository is created as a simple API endpoint that utilizes Supabase as its database to handle CRUD (Create, Read, Update, Delete) operations.
 The API is designed to provide a basic operations for managing data, allowing users to interact with the database through HTTP requests.

 Please note that this repository only includes the backend implementation and does not include a frontend interface.
 You will need to use a tool like Postman to interact with the API.